-Can You Serve White Wines Too Cold?
+Can You Serve White Wine Too Cold?

-If you’re having trouble smelling anything in your white wine, it might be too cold.
+If you’re having trouble smelling anything in your white wine, it could be too cold.
 Aroma molecules bounce around in your wine glass and get carried up to your nose when they can break their bonds in the wine.

 The colder the wine, the less the aroma molecules bounce.

 The warmer the wine, the more likely it is they can wiggle loose and make it to your nose for you to enjoy.

 Pro Tip: Chilled white wines coming directly from the fridge are often below recommended serving temperatures.